I’ll show you how to make the Best Ever Chocolate Chip Cookies recipe and why it will give you a perfect chocolate chip cookie every time!

 Hi Bold Bakers!

-As a pastry chef for years, I know a thing or two about cookies so I’m excited to share with you how to make the Best Ever Chocolate Chip Cookies.
+As a pastry chef for years, I know a thing or two about cookies so I’m excited to share with you how to make my Best Ever Chocolate Chip Cookies recipe.
 Move over Toll House and Mrs. Fields, the Bigger Bolder King of all Chocolate Chip Cookie recipes is here, and it is here to stay!
-Follow my recipe and my Bold Baking Tips below for your new favorite chocolate chip cookies.
+Follow my recipe and my Bold Baking Tips below and I’ll show you how to make chocolate chip cookies like you’ll find in your favorite bakery or restaurant.

 Brown to White Sugar Ratio

-What makes these the Best Ever Chocolate Chip Cookies, you might ask?
+What makes this the Best Chocolate Chip Cookie recipe, you might ask?
 First of all this recipe perfectly combines the magic ratio of brown to white sugar.
 While this seems like a small detail it makes a huge difference in the texture of the cookie.
 The brown sugar makes it crispy on the edges with a caramel scent while the white sugar provides that sweet gooey middle.
+I get asked a lot, “How do you make cookies chewy not cakey?” and this is one of the ways to do it.

 Serious Chocolate Chunkage

-The next thing that makes this the Best Ever Chocolate Chip Cookies recipe is obviously the chocolate.
+The next thing that makes this the perfect Chocolate Chip Cookies recipe is obviously the chocolate.
 Normal cookie recipes are 80% cookie dough to 20% chocolate chips but my recipe is all about the chocolate chunkage.
+I like to use bittersweet chocolate with 72% cocoa solids and I chop it up from a bar of chocolate.
 These chocolate chunks along with 2 rich eggs, 1 cup of butter and of course the brown and white sugar really do take these cookies to the next level.
+Now if you don’t eat eggs, you can always use my egg substitute chart and still enjoy my cookies.

-Last but not least, my recipe calls for 1/4 cup of dough in each cookie and bakes for exactly 12 minutes.
+Last but not least, my recipe calls for 1/4 cup of dough for each nice and big cookie and they bake for exactly 12 minutes.
 This means the cookies are ooey-gooey on the inside, crisp on the outside, and with perfect pockets of melted chocolate chunks.

 - 1 cup (8 oz/240g) butter